-This is easily one of the best hikes in Southern California, and probably the best if not including smaller hikes found in Joshua Tree NP.
+This is easily one of the best hikes in Southern California, and probably the best if not including smaller hikes found in Joshua Tree National Park.

-Catalina Island – made famous by a few songs and such – is about 22 south of the mainland and not far from Los Angeles.
+Catalina Island – made famous by a few songs and such – is about 22 miles south of the mainland and not far to travel if you’re visiting Los Angeles.

 This exposed hike can be pretty difficult in the summer, so I recommend hiking in the spring or fall, or even the winter (though rain is most likely).

 Spend a few days camping on secret beaches amongst a desert-island getaway.
 I mean, what more could you ask from a coastal California hike?

 Well, first you actually have to get to Catalina Island.
 Since the trailhead can be started from either Avalon or Two Harbors, heading to either will work:

 - Catalina Flyer – This ferry from Newport Beach will take you to Avalon only.